 To work out the principle of aligning remuneration with the time horizon of risk and to ensure that sufficient time is allowed to ascertain the associated risk and its impact before the actual payout, payout of the variable remuneration of staff is required to be deferred in cash if such amount reaches certain prescribed threshold.
 The Group adopts a progressive approach towards deferral.
-The higher the job grade of the individual staff, the higher will be the proportion of deferral.
+The longer the time horizon of risk in the activities conducted by the staff and the higher amount of the variable remuneration, the higher will be the proportion of deferral.
 Deferral period lasts for 3 years or above.

-Remuneration and Incentive Mechanism (continued)
+3. Key Features of the Remuneration and Incentive Mechanism (continued)

-- 3. Key Features of the Remuneration and Incentive Mechanism (continued) - (4) Linking the payout of the variable remuneration with the time horizon of the risk to reflect the long-term value creation of the Group (continued)
+(4) Linking the payout of the variable remuneration with the time horizon of the risk to reflect the long-term value creation of the Group (continued)